 In 1964, fundamental changes were made following a drawn-out conflict over how to interpret Robert Bosch’s will, giving Robert Bosch GmbH and Vermögensverwaltung Bosch a new structure: In keeping with the intent of Robert Bosch’s wishes, charitable and economic interests were awarded equal status in the new constitution.
 Neither of the interests were to impede or override the other.

 Not without sacrifice, Robert Bosch’s heirs transferred their shares to Vermögensverwaltung GmbH.
 In return, Vermögensverwaltung Bosch waived the voting rights from these shares.
 The voting rights were transferred to a trust set up especially for this purpose.
 Known today as Robert Bosch Industrie Treuhand KG, its purpose is to exercise the owners’ rights in dealings with Robert Bosch GmbH.

 Vermögensverwaltung Bosch — which would not change its name to Robert Bosch Stiftung GmbH until 1969 — thus had a solid financial basis that was viable for the future.
 The result was a permanent link and equal balance between business imperatives and charitable activities.

 The Stiftung today

 Robert Bosch Stiftung currently holds roughly 94 percent of the share capital in Robert Bosch GmbH and finances itself from the dividends it receives as a result.
 The remaining shares are largely held by the descendants of Robert Bosch.
 Established a century ago, the asset management company has evolved into one of the largest company-affiliated foundations in Europe.
-To this day, its activities focus on promoting education, healthcare, international relations, society, culture, and science — in keeping with the wishes of Robert Bosch.
+Its activities focus on promoting Education, Health and Global Issues — in keeping with the wishes of Robert Bosch.